-4 SIGNIFICANT ACCOUNTING POLICIES
+SIGNIFICANT ACCOUNTING POLICIES 4

-a Income Recognition
+Income Recognition а

-- i) Revenue in respect of sale of goods is recognised on dispatch of goods from the factory on the basis of tax invoice.
-The sales are net of Goods and Service Tax.
-Further the materials returned/rejected are accounted for in the year of return/rejections. - ii) For the service rendered by the Group recognised revenue on the basis of Stage of Completion Method. - iii) Other income is comprised primarily of interest income, export incentives, exchange gain/loss on forward contracts and on translation of other assets and liabilities.
+- Revenue in respect of sale of goods is recognised on dispatch of goods from the factory on the basis of tax invoice. i) The sales are net of Goods and Service Tax.
+Further the materials returned/rejected are accounted for in the year of return/rejections. - For the service rendered by the Group recognised revenue on the basis of Stage of Completion Method. ii) - Other income is comprised primarily of interest income, export incentives, exchange gain/loss on forward contracts iii) and on translation of other assets and liabilities.
 Other income is recognized on accrual basis except dividend income which is recognized when the right to receive payment is established.

-Property, Plant and Equipment
+b Property, Plant and Equipment